 How do you envision connecting your PhD work with broader career possibilities?

-Working with local NGO’s and forest officials has created a network for my research.
-Working on a multi university project has also created networks within my field across countries and universities.
-I want my Ph.D. to inform my work with international environmental (and carbon) finance organizations.
+Working with local and international NGO’s and government officials has created a vast network for my research.
+Working on a multi university projects across countries has furthered my experience in challenges faced across borders, and the similarities in issues.
+I want my Ph.D. to inform my work with environmental finance climate policy organizations.

 How does your research engage with the larger community and social partners?

-My research questions were formed after conversations with local communities, forest officials, and a few experts in the field.
-I work with local NGOs in the remote communities of India where we receive regular feedback from the village households and forest officials.
-With this information we are able to make necessary changes and adapt my research so that the most important questions in the communities are answered.
+My research questions were formed in collaboration with local communities, forest officials, and experts in the field.
+I work with local NGOs in the remote communities of India where we receive regular feedback from the households and government.
+With this information we are able to make necessary changes and adapt my research so that the most relevant questions for local communities are dealt with.

 Why did you decide to pursue a graduate degree?

 Even though I held an MBA in finance and worked for multiple Fortune 200 companies, my true passion lay in the environmental sciences and, in 2010, I finally decided to switch careers by enrolling for a M.Sc. in Environmental Science at The Ohio State University.
-Feeling highly motivated in the research environment I decided to continue on to a Ph.D. in Environmental Finance at the Faculty of Forestry at UBC.
+Feeling highly motivated in the research environment I decided to continue on to a Ph.D. in energy access and climate policy at the Faculty of Forestry at UBC.

 Why did you choose to come to British Columbia and study at UBC?